WomenPlusPlus/deploy-impact-22-openedu-e/src/Ontology/Design/README.md

 ## Overview

 ### Ontology mockup
-A mockup for the proposed ontology design has been created using excalidraw and can be accessed ([here](https://excalidraw.com/#room=ab47f46f93e3c44add0a,JJYUaB1o810ZWsoHbxpeyQ)).
+A mockup for the proposed ontology design has been created using excalidraw and can be accessed [here](https://excalidraw.com/#room=ab47f46f93e3c44add0a,JJYUaB1o810ZWsoHbxpeyQ).

 ### Ontology in numbers
-The new ontology design consists of *26 classes* (out of which 16 are superclasses), *20 object properties* (aka entity relationships), *28 data properties* (aka attributes).
-It was implemented using Protégé (see here) and has *155 instances*, 26 of which are current OpenEdu resources, 10 are test candidate resources that are not on OpenEdu currently, 1 is a collection.
+The new ontology design consists of **26 classes** (out of which 16 are superclasses), **20 object properties** (aka entity relationships), **28 data properties** (aka attributes).
+It was implemented using [Protégé](#implementation-of-the-ontology) and has **155 instances**, 26 of which are current OpenEdu resources, 10 are test candidate resources that are not on OpenEdu currently, 1 is a collection.
 The rest are individuals belonging to enumerated classes such as knowledge topic, skills, key competences …. etc.

 ### Taxonomy